ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/install_config/docker/_index.md

 ```

 Ok, all good.
-Let's start Butler SOS using docker-compose:
+Let's start Butler SOS using docker-compose (the exact output will depend on what version of Butler SOS you are using):

 ```bash